imartyus/sw-demo-sapper/README.md

 The backend part is simply proxying the requests to SW API to simulate an API server.

+Polka server setup will be later used as a reference for new webserver projects.

 ### Deployment:
 1. Make a production build with `npm run build`
 2. The output can be run as a Node app with `node __sapper__/build`